smart-data-models/dataModel.Weather/WeatherObserved/doc/spec_FR.md

       x-ngsi:
         type: Property
     dewPoint:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-Units:''Celsius degrees''.
-The dew point encoded as a number.
-Observed temperature to which air must be cooled to become saturated with water vapor'
+      description: The dew point encoded as a number.
+Observed temperature to which air must be cooled to become saturated with water vapor
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: Celsius degrees
     diffuseIrradiation:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-Diffuse irradiance is the part of the solar irradiance that is scattered by the atmosphere.
-Units:''w/m2'''
+      description: Diffuse irradiance is the part of the solar irradiance that is scattered by the atmosphere
       minimum: 0
       type: number
       x-ngsi: